 ART214 History of Graphic Design

 Explores the history of graphic design from the earliest communication technologies to the present, with a focus on the Modern era.
 Examines changes in style and technology within the field and considers the relationship between graphic design and its cultural, political and social contexts.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.
-(For detailed information, see the Course Content and Outcome Guide ).
+(See course content and outcomes.)